Lunatic Soul: 2020: Through Shaded Woods

 The seventh album by Lunatic Soul, Through Shaded Woods, came out on 13 November 2020.
 It is inspired by Scandinavian and Slavic folk music and references the work of bands such as Heilung and Wardruna.
 The album consists of six tracks, and in a special limited edition, it includes over 30 minutes of additional music.
 For the first time in the project's history, Duda plays all the instruments on the record.

-Through Shaded Woods includes no electronic elements, which dominated earlier Lunatic Soul albums, consisting instead of acoustic guitars, bass. and keyboards.
+Through Shaded Woods includes fewer electronic elements, which dominated earlier Lunatic Soul albums, consisting instead of acoustic and electric guitars, bass. and keyboards.

 2025: The World Under Unsun

 At the end of 2024, Duda announced that Lunatic Soul's eighth record would be released in 2025 and is intended to be a double album, containing almost 1.5 hours of music.
 On 10 June 2025, Lunatic Soul released the first single from the album, titled The World Under Unsun.